Employee handbook section eight: educational benefits

 Program Follow-up

-Following the completion of the course, the Support Staff member must provide the Human Resources and Risk Management Office with a copy of their transcript indicating the successful completion of the course.
+Following the completion of the course, the Support Staff member must provide the Human Resources with a copy of their transcript indicating the successful completion of the course.
 Aid may not be provided if the employee is on probation or processes the request for aid after course enrollment.

 Administrative Educational Support Policy

 The Administrative Advisory Council’s Educational Support Program is designed to provide financial assistance to administrators for registration, tuition, and purchasing textbooks and materials that are part of continuing educational activities.
 This can include coursework that is part of obtaining a bachelor's degree or graduate school, or non-degree program coursework.
-The amount will not exceed $200 for any one person per fiscal year.
+The amount will not exceed $500 for any one person per fiscal year.
+Funds are limited; therefore, members of the AAC will assess each request against the availability of funds each fiscal year.

 Program Requirements: